Disease (Beartooth song): Background

 Following the release of their second studio album Aggressive in June 2016, the group embarked on The Aggressive Tour, including a European leg in December 2016.
 However, while the band was in Finland, lead vocalist Caleb Shomo began spiraling into a depression again and found himself struggling with his mental health.
 In the most desperate of moments, the concept for Disease came to him; the importance of acknowledging the black dog and confronting it head-on.
 Two months later, Shomo wrote the title track and began recording the song at BlackBird Studio in Franklin, Tennessee.

 Composition

 "Disease" was written by Caleb Shomo and Felipe Magrini, while production was handled by Shomo and Nick Raskulinecz.
-Bassist Oshie Bichar and former rhythm guitarist Kamron Bradbury provided additional production on the track.
+Rhythm guitarist Kamron Bradbury and bassist Oshie Bichar provided additional production on the track.
 The song features the group's "darkest lyrics to date," where Shomo finds himself in despair but finding a way out in self-reflection and self-realization.